 Fernando Martinez was vice president of operations and Steve Chironis was vice president and chief financial officer.
-In 2014, both left their jobs after scandal raked RIOC, and Martinez eventually served time in prison.
+In 2014, both left their jobs after a scandal raked the corruption out of RIOC, and Martinez eventually served time in prison.

 In a budget signed off on by Chironis and approved by the board, RIOC projected commercial revenue of $1,502,000 for the coming year.

-And that was before Riverwalk Commons with Duane Reade, Starbucks and Fuji East entered the mix.
+And that was before Riverwalk Commons with Duane Reade, Starbucks, Fuji East and others added to the mix.

 Flops On Main…?

 Comparisons are hard because, with the income now in private hands, details are scarce.
 But, while being something of a revelation, the 2011 numbers also expose some curiosities.